1973 Ferrari 365 GTB/4

 Production of the Daytona ended in mid-1973 but private racing teams continued to have success with them over the next few years including a second overall finish at the 24 Hours of Daytona and many podium finishes at other prestigious races around the world.
 Not until 1980 was Ferraris last front engine GT racer finally retired from active racing.

-Two years later in 1986, the Ferrari Owners Club of America ownership registry listed Mr. Roy K. Farris of Palm Desert, California as the current owner.
+In 1986, the Ferrari Owners Club of America ownership registry listed Mr. Roy K. Farris of Palm Desert, California as the current owner, but that was a typographical error.
+The car had in fact remained in Washington State where it had been sold new.
 The following year, in 1987, Portland, Oregon Ferrari dealer, Monte Shelton offered this Ferrari for sale describing it as red with black interior, completely original with all manuals plus documentation.
 Two sets of wheels and tires, Borranis and Star Mags.

 The Japanese registration records provide the following recored mileage entries: